Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/review/cosmos.api.md

     dataPlaneWriterScope: number;
     // (undocumented)
     expiryTime: Date;
+    // Warning: (ae-forgotten-export) The symbol "CosmosKeyType" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     keyType: CosmosKeyType | number;
     // (undocumented)
     partitionKeyValueRanges: [];
+    // Warning: (ae-forgotten-export) The symbol "CosmosContainerChildResourceKind" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     resourceKind: CosmosContainerChildResourceKind;
     // (undocumented)